Enjoy some spooky sounds for your celebration!

 I found that I saved a lot of really tiny scraps.
 They went into the pet bed.

 I also found that I had a lot of strips.
-Allison showed some blocks a few months ago made from strips.
+Alison showed some blocks a few months ago made from strips.
 I want to make some of them to make a donation quilt, but now it is not the time.

 With Spark #30, we finished working our way through Carrie Bloomston’s book, The Little Spark.
 Buy it.
 Support the artist.
 Our journey here is done, but the posts will remain and you can work through the book and my comments at your own pace.
 There is much more to each spark than what I wrote.
 The original chapters will help you.